😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 Customizing Voltage-Variable Behaviors

-A number of requests in the Notecard API, like hub.set and card.location can be configured to use voltage-variable behaviors to perform battery- intensive actions like a sync or tracking location with GPS.
-If your product battery (a LiPo, for instance) allows you to use voltage as a proxy for the available energy left in the battery, you can use voltage mode string in a card.voltage request to specify voltage values that correspond to the following battery states:
+A number of requests in the Notecard API, like hub.set and card.location, can be configured to use voltage-variable behaviors to perform battery- intensive actions like a sync or tracking location with GPS.
+If your product battery (a LiPo, for instance) allows you to use voltage as a proxy for the available energy left in the battery, use the card.voltage API's mode argument to specify voltage values that correspond to the following battery states:

 • high